sketchplugins/plugin-directory/README.md

 - [Sketch Bounding Boxer](https://github.com/preciousforever/sketch-bounding-boxer), by precious design studio: A simple plugin to to toggle visibility of 'boundingBox' layers in a Sketch document.
 - [Sketch Color Palette](https://github.com/nerd0geek1/sketchcolorpalette), by Kohei Tabata: A Sketch Plugin to generate .clr(Color Palette) file from selected layers.
 - [Better Android Export](https://github.com/nickstamas/sketch-better-android-export), by Nick Stamas: A plugin for exporting layers for Android.
 Supports transparency and 1x and 2x base sizes.
-- [Sketch To Clickthrough Html](https://github.com/amin-nas/sketch-to-clickthrough-html), by Amin: Sketch plugin for creating a clickthrough HTMLprototype
+- [Sketch To Clickthrough HTML](https://github.com/amin-nas/sketch-to-clickthrough-html), by Amin: Sketch plugin for creating a clickthrough HTMLprototype
 - [Sketch RTL](https://github.com/devinmancuso/sketch-rtl), by Devin Mancuso: Automatically create RTL layouts of your designs with this plugin for Bohemian Coding's Sketch 3
-- [Use Icon Fonts in Sketch](https://github.com/keremciu/sketch-iconfont), by Kerem Sevencan: Use icon fonts in sketch
 - [Quick Export as PNG](https://github.com/richardgazdik/sketch-quickexport), by Richard Gazdik: Quick Export layers/artboards/symbols as PNG Plugin for Sketch.
 - [slicer](https://github.com/ozzik/slicer), by Oz Pinhas: Your friendly Sketch slicing helper
 - [Sketch Aspect Ratio](https://github.com/preciousforever/sketch-aspect-ratio), by precious design studio: A simple plugin to apply preset or custom aspect ratios to a selected layer.